MicrosoftLearning/MS-4005-Craft-effective-prompts-for-Microsoft-Copilot-for-Microsoft-365/Instructions/Labs/M01-Summarize-simplify-information-with-microsoft-copilot-microsoft-365/7-summarize-information-copilot.md

 ## Explore more

-You can also use Copilot to get summaries and catch up on things quickly.
+You can also use Business Chat to get summaries and catch up on things quickly.
 It can pull together quick summaries of projects, meetings, email messages, chats, and more.
 Use it to find out what's due, get the latest updates on a project, or find recent communications from a colleague or manager quickly.

 Here are some more examples: